published at The Portland Alliance, May 2008

 Instead of the Swedish model, tricking men could be licensed and be made to openly register with governments in countries where they use prostitutes.
 We could implement a 5-hour course in responsible prostitute-use similar to responsible driver or gun permit courses.
 We could make STD checks mandatory for every would-be john and maintain a website where men who use prostitutes can be listed so wives can know if the family food money, and her trust, is being misspent.
 As Eliot Spitzer just dramatically demonstrated, the Gordian Knot of prostitution is cut when johns lose their anonymity.

 We need to unstick from the idea that men’s desire for sex is an immovable force of nature so uncontrollable that all we can do is “fix” prostituted women to withstand the frequent violence johns inflict.
-Battered wives know there’s no such thing as cooking dinner good enough to avoid getting punched or keeping the house clean enough to appease a violent man.
+Battered wives know there’s no such thing as cooking dinner well enough to avoid getting punched or keeping the house clean enough to appease a violent man.
 Men’s violence is not about prostituted girls, good meals, or clean houses, it’s about communities confronting the male privilege that lets them get away with abusing prostitutes or any women.
 We still live in a world where the dominant paradigm blames battered women for not leaving instead of blaming men for the violence they commit.

 Global feminism is in the middle of a molasses-thick revolution right now, and I’m trying to be a more patient revolutionary while waiting for the new prostitution paradigm to be realized because I trust its time has come.
 I’m not against legalization because I think it might someday work and prove me wrong, I do it to decrease the number of prostituted bodies piled up by the time everyone else figures out legalization doesn’t work and shifts to better solutions.